ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 Success: initialized project component named hello
 ```

-> Note: Throughout this tutorial, outputs generated Dune might vary slightly because of the Dune version installed.
+**Note**: Throughout this tutorial, outputs generated Dune might vary slightly because of the Dune version installed.
 This tutorial shows the output for Dune 3.7.
 If you'd like to get the most recent version of Dune, run `opam update; opam upgrade dune` in a terminal.

 The project is stored in a directory named `hello`.
 The `tree` command lists the files and directories created.
 It might be necessary to install `tree` if you don't see the following.
 Through Homebrew, for example, run `brew install tree`.

-> Note: If you get an error in Homebrew from this in an Apple silicon macOS, it's likely an issue with the architecture switch from Intel to ARM.
+**Note**: If you get an error in Homebrew from this in an Apple silicon macOS, it's likely an issue with the architecture switch from Intel to ARM.
 Please refer to the [ARM64 Fix](/docs/arm64-fix) to remedy the ARM64 error.
 ```shell
 $ cd hello
 $ tree